 Microsoft operating operating systems have undergone many changes since MS-DOS was released way back in August 1981.
 Few will remember those early pioneering days before GUI systems changed computing forever.
 It was perhaps the launch of Windows 3.0 in May 1990 that had the biggest impact on most people.
 Here we had an operating system that you didn’t require a computer science diploma to use!
 However these early platforms were of course far from perfect and many will remember the dreaded ‘blue screen’ with the now infamous phrase “Windows has encountered a problem and has to close”.

 Since then Microsoft operating systems have evolved into far more stable and user-friendly platforms.
 There have been ups and downs over the years with arguably Windows XP being better in many ways than it’s successor in the form of Vista.
 Some believe we are seeing a similar scenario with Windows 7 & 8.
+And now Windows 10 represents the most sophisticated OS we have yet had from Microosft.
 In any case, it is hoped that this blog will provide practical help and advice on how to install and obtain the best from Microsoft operating systems from Windows 7 onwards.

 The simple step-by-step tutorials in this blog are intended to provide some guidance in setting up and working with Windows operating systems.
 However, they cannot be a substitute for proper professional instruction and should be used as a general guide only.
 There are many training organisations such as Paul Brown Training Ltd which can provide accredited Microsoft Windows tuition.
 It is recommended that such professional advice is taken before embarking on any substantial IT projects.